-The following shall be subject to the shareholders’ disposition:
+The following are subject to the shareholders’ disposition:

-- 8. The assertion of claims for compensation to which the company is entitled from the formation or the management is entitled vis-à-vis directors or shareholders, as well as the representation of the company in proceedings being conducted against the directors.
+- 8. the assertion of claims for compensation to which the company is entitled as a result of formation or management vis-à-vis directors or shareholders, as well as the representation of the company in proceedings being conducted against the directors.

 Information for non-professionals